 Montana Fish, Wildlife & Parks (FWP) relies on harvest and population survey data for making mule deer management recommendations and decisions.
 Harvest data is collected through annual post hunting season phone surveys that randomly survey a sample of deer hunters that self-report success and effort.
 The survey provides an estimate of harvest within an 80% confidence interval.
-Population trend data are collected through aerial surveys of 76 trend survey areas across the state that represent publicly accessible deer across a diversity of habitat types.
+Population trend data are collected through aerial surveys of 76 trend survey areas across the state that represent deer across a diversity of habitat types.
 Additionally, FWP estimates the statewide mule deer population annually because of a statutory requirement.
 However, the estimate is based on a crude model and is not used for making management recommendations.

-Antlered mule deer hunting regulations for many years have included one deer per resident hunter and approximately 25,000 non-resident opportunities valid across most of the state during a 6-week archery season followed by a 5-week rifle season.
+Mule deer hunting regulations for many years have included one antlered deer per resident hunter and approximately 25,000 non-resident opportunities valid across most of the state during a 6-week archery season followed by a 5-week rifle season.
 Therefore, antlered mule deer harvest has been viewed as an index of population size and trend.
 Statewide antlered mule deer harvest increased annually from 2010 through 2016 to a 22 year high of 45,564.
-In 2020, the statewide mule deer buck harvest estimate was 40,258; this was below the 1960-2019 average of 45,121.
-The statewide population estimate (Figure 1) and antlered mule deer harvest (Figure 2) suggest that the statewide mule deer population experienced a modern low within years 2010-2012.
-This low was strongly influenced by severe conditions (extended cold temperatures and deep snow) across the eastern half of the state during winter periods 2009-2010 and 2010-2011.
-From 2011 through 2017, the statewide population estimate increased from 211,361 to 386,075 (Figure 1) and statewide antlered mule deer harvest increased from 28,985 to 42,851 (Figure 2), suggesting a population increase during that period.
-Survey and harvest data suggest a slight decline in mule deer since 2016.
+In 2021, the statewide mule deer buck harvest estimate was 36,911; this was below the 1960-2020 average of 44,910 (Figure 1).

+The antlered mule deer harvest (Figure 1) and statewide population estimate (Figure 2) suggest that the statewide mule deer population experienced a modern low within years 2010-2012.
+This low was influenced by severe conditions (extended cold temperatures and deep snow) across the eastern half of the state during winter periods 2009-2010 and 2010-2011.
+From 2011 through 2017, the statewide population estimate increased from 211,361 to 386,175 (Figure 2) and statewide antlered mule deer harvest increased from 28,985 to 42,851 (Figure 1), suggesting a population increase during that period.
+Survey and harvest data suggest a slight decline in mule deer statewide since 2017.
 This decline was likely the result of severe winter conditions across the state during 2018-19.
-Following the 2020 hunting season, the statewide average buck:doe and fawn:doe ratios were 28:100 and 58:100, respectively.
+Following the 2021 hunting season, the statewide average buck:doe and fawn:doe ratios were 27:100 and 43:100, respectively.
+The fawn:doe ratio of 43:100 is lower than the ratio of 58:100 observed following the hunting season of 2020.
+This may be attributed to severe widespread drought conditions during 2021.

 Figure 1.
-Montana statewide mule deer population estimate, 2006-2020.
+Montana statewide mule deer harvest, 1960-2021.